EliasNimlandLind/collaboration-organizer-backend/README.md

 ## Planned changes and features

-- Translate all text to English
-- Create a Python API to integrate articial intelligence and data analysis
+- Create a Python API to integrate artificial intelligence and data analysis
   - Training
   - Using
 - Create, replace, update and delete functionality on articles